 Today’s authors bring a wide range of experience to support their books.
-Some are business executives with years of marketing and brand advertising behind them, while other authors cringe at the thought of self-promotion.
+Some are business executives with years of marketing and brand advertising behind them.
+Other authors cringe at the thought of self-promotion.

-The first of major book marketing mistakes that I frequently see authors make, is forgetting to define and focus on a layered target audience.
-Reader targeting is an essential piece of any book marketing plan.
-To overlook it or ignore it until late stages of book development can be costly.
+The first major book marketing mistake commonly made, is forgetting to define and target a layered audience.
+Reader focus is an essential piece of any book marketing plan.
+To overlook this step or ignore it until late stages of book development can be costly.

-Very few books are for everyone, and while it’s a good idea to have more readers aware of your book vs. less, you will only see increased sales when those who become aware of your book are actually interested in reading it.
+Very few books are for everyone, and while it’s a good idea to have more readers aware of your book vs. less, you are most likely to see increased sales when those who discover your book are actually interested in reading it.

 If you are a nonfiction author with a book about estate planning for retirement, you are more likely to sell books to readers over 50 vs. college students just getting started in life.
 If you are a fiction writer, you probably know that avid readers tend to be genre loyalists.